 At the urging of my friend Jane Hillhouse, I expanded the line of vessels to include cremation urns.
 Jane owns Final Footprint, a company that sells bio-degradable caskets for those who want to have a natural burial.
 I became so enthusiastic about natural burial that that I began designing organic cotton shrouds, bio-degradable urns, casket quilts and pillows, and even infant/toddler caskets.
 I opened a new division of Fiberactive Organics called Earth to Earth Burial.
 My burial products now sell around the world.
 There’s something really wonderful about making something so prescious and profound.
 As I sew, I try to impress each stitch with peace.

 When the recession hit in 2008, Fiberactive evolved again.
-The new trend was for your money to not only get you a product but also do something for the local economy and the environment.
-As doors closed across America, many who had been laid off took the opportunity to bring to market ideas for eco products that they’d been toying with for years.
+The new trend was for your money to, not only get you a product, but also do something for the local economy and the environment.
+As doors closed across America, many who had been laid off took the opportunity to become entrepreneurs and bring to market ideas for eco products that they’d been toying with for years.
 For those creative people Fiberactive Organics became the cut&sew resource they’d been looking for.
 My staff of Montagnard women were fully trained in sewing by then and we made everything from silk scarves to organic cat toys under many different labels.
 The more contracts I could find for us the more Montagnard women I could put to work.
 But we were sewing almost everything with chemicalized thread; there was no colored organic cotton thread on the market until, finally, Scanfil came along.

 My dream of bringing to market the world’s first colored organic cotton thread became a reality in 2010 when we became the North American distributor of Scanfil organic cotton thread.
 Scanfil is a Tex 35, multi-purpose thread that comes in 34 colors, it’s spun in Holland and is Global Organic Textile Standard (GOTS) certified.